griffio/griffio.github.io/_posts/2015-07-31-VMWare-Fusion-Modern-IE-Accessing-SuperDrive.md

 Ideally this should be done immediately after extracting the image from the download.

-To avoid a corrupted vmx file. [http://kb.vmware.com](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1014782).
+To avoid a corrupted vmx file read the tips here. [http://kb.vmware.com](http://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1014782).

-Make sure the VMWare Fusion application is closed.
+Make sure the VMWare Fusion application is closed in the OSX dock.

 Make a backup of the current vmx file located in "IE8 - WinXP.vmwarevm" ("Show Package Contents")

-Preferably using Vim or other commandline editor.
+Preferably using Vim or other commandline editor that won't change any whitespaces or quotes.

 edit "IE8 - WinXP.vmx"

-Locate the cd-rom ide device
+Locate the cd-rom ide device section

 Change from "atapi-cdrom"